-Humidity, temperature, and the time of year can have a major affect on your kitten’s coat.
-As you know all animals with fur/hair “molt” especially in the spring time as they are shedding their plush winter coats that have helped protect them and keep them warm during those blistering cold months.
+Humidity, temperature, and the time of year can have a major effect on your kitten’s coat.
+As you know all animals with fur/hair “molt” especially in the springtime as they are shedding their plush winter coats that have helped protect them and keep them warm during those blistering cold months.
 Even if you live in a southern state where the winters are quite as harsh as they are here in the heartland, your kitten or adult Persian will shed.
 This is a natural occurrence.
 If you only groom your fur-baby once a year, this is the absolute best time.
-However we obviously suggest you have them groomed more 🙂 Brushing should be done daily.
+However, we obviously suggest you have them groomed more 🙂 Brushing should be done daily.

 During the summer months is when customers show the most concern about their baby’s coat.
 For those wondering “Why?” their kitten’s coat doesn’t look as luscious and plush as it once did here is the scoop:

 As stated above, during spring and summer your kitten sheds the most.
 Add to this the heat and humidity which can dry out the coat.
 Then take into consideration the age of your kitten.
 He/she is still growing and hasn’t had the time to grow a full luxury coat.
 Much like humans, each coat is going to be different.
 It might have a different luster, texture, feel.
 Some might have sleek and silky coats, others have shorter fluffy coats.
 Keeping your home cooler and using a moisturizing shampoo or conditioner is going to help combat this.
 On the flip side, winter presents a different set of issues.
 Coats are at their fullest and longest.
 Tangles and mats can be a battle.
 Anti-tangle sprays or conditioners are helpful as well as professional grooming tools.